Local-global principles for constant reductive groups over semi-global fields: Introduction

 \section{Introduction}

+Local-global principles are classically studied over global fields, and in particular number fields.
+In addition to global function fields (i.e., function fields over finite fields), function fields over local fields are also of interest in arithmetic geometry.
+More generally, one may consider one-variable function fields $F$ over complete discretely valued fields; such fields are also known as {\em semi-global fields}.
+Local-global principles for these function fields have been considered in a number of recent works.

-In this paper, we study local-global principles for the triviality of torsors under connected linear algebraic groups over semi-global fields; i.e., over one-variable function fields $F$ over a complete discretely valued field $K$.
-This parallels the classical study over global fields, and in particular number fields.
-As in the case of number fields, there is a local-global principle that holds over semi-global fields for torsors under a connected linear algebraic group that is rational as an $F$-variety (\cite{HHK09}, \cite{HHK15}), but this is not the case for torsors under general nonrational connected linear algebraic groups (e.g.\ nonrational tori, \cite{CTPS16}).
+In this paper, we study local-global principles for the triviality of torsors under connected linear algebraic groups over semi-global fields.
+As in the case of number fields, there is a local-global principle that holds for torsors under a connected linear algebraic group that is rational as an $F$-variety (\cite{HHK09}, \cite{HHK15}), but this is not the case for torsors under general nonrational connected linear algebraic groups (e.g.\ nonrational tori, \cite{CTPS16}).
 Nevertheless, it was shown in \cite[Theorem~7.3]{CHHKPS} that local-global principles do hold for torsors over a semi-global field $F$ if the group is a torus over the valuation ring $R$ of $K$, and the closed fiber of a regular projective model $\XX$ of $F$ over $R$ satisfies a certain property related to trees.
 The results in that work relied on two key properties of tori: that they are commutative and that they have flasque resolutions.

 In the present paper, we use a quite different strategy to treat local-global principles for torsors over $F$ under more general reductive groups $G$ over $R$, where commutativity might not hold and where flasque tori do not control the group in the same way.
 The obstruction to such a local-global principle is a Tate-Shafarevich set $\Sha(F,G)$; viz., the set of isomorphism classes of $G$-torsors over $F$ that become trivial over each completion $F_v$ of $F$ at a divisorial discrete valuation $v$.
 The following is a special case of our Theorem~\ref{main}: